DuncanBetts/Flask-SocketIO/docs/index.rst

 invoke upon receipt of the message.
 After the client application invokes the callback function the server invokes the corresponding server-side callback.
-If the client-side callback returns any values, these are provided as arguments to the server-side callback.
+If the client-side callback returns any values, these are provided as arguments to the server-side callback. 

 The client application can also request an acknoledgement callback for an event sent to the server.
 If the server wants to provide arguments for this